masolimano/maneage/README-hacking.md

      can remove these parts in the file below

      - `paper.tex`: Delete the text of the abstract and the paper's main body, *except* the "Acknowledgments" section.
-This tempmlate was designed by funding from many grants, so its necessary to acknowledge them in your final research.
+This template was designed by funding from many grants, so its necessary to acknowledge them in your final research.